|Up Previous Next|

 A circuit label listing the panel and circuit number will be inserted next to the selected devices.
 The circuit label will be updated or removed when the homerun and loops are drawn for the circuit.

 If you select a device with multiple loads, you will be prompted to specify which loads you want to connect to the current circuit.

-If the circuit is a space and the device has more poles than the circuit, the circuits below the current circuit are checked.
-If the circuits below are spaces, the spaces are joined together to make a circuit large enough for the device, and the device is connected to the new circuit.
+If the circuit is a space and the device has more poles than the circuit, the software will attempt to join together circuits below the current circuit to make a circuit large enough for the device.
 If the circuits below are not spaces, they cannot be joined with the current circuit.
 The device will not be connected to the current circuit.

-If the circuit is a space and the device has fewer poles than the circuit, the circuit is split into multiple circuits.
-The device is connected to the first circuit.
-The other circuits are left as single pole spaces in the distribution equipment.
+If the circuit is a space and the device has fewer poles than the circuit, the circuit will be split into multiple single-pole circuits.
+The device will be connected to the first circuit.
+The other circuits will be left as single-pole spaces in the distribution equipment.

-Increment circuit: The first time you press ENTER, the current circuit will be incremented to the next circuit.
+Increment circuit: Press ENTER once to increment to the next circuit.
 On panels, the next circuit will be on the same side of the panel as the current circuit.
 The increment function will not move between the odd and even sides of the panel.

-Return to circuiting dialog: If you press ENTER a second time without circuiting a device, you are returned to the Circuiting dialog box.
+Return to circuiting dialog: Press ENTER a second time without circuiting a device to return to the Circuiting dialog box.